 Why All 401k Plan Sponsors Should Use BrokerCheck.
 Are you working with an honest investment advisor on your 401k plan?
 One way to find out is by using BrokerCheck — a free service provided by the Financial Industry Regulatory Authority (FINRA).
 This article outlines how you can use BrokerCheck to research the background of your investment advisor.
 Don’t worry, your financial advisor will not be informed about whether you used the service to check his/her background.

-Why Every 401k Plan Needs An Updated IPS.
+Your 401k Plan’s IPS Should Include These Items.
 Does your 401k plan have an updated Investment Policy Statement (IPS)?
 Although you aren’t required by law to have one, the IPS is one of your plan’s most important documents.
 Take a look at this article to learn why having an updated IPS is so important.

 This is a sample of the sort of fee disclosure document you (or your recordkeeper) should be distributing to your plan participants.
 At 11 pages in length, this sample contains all of the information that the U.S. Department of Labor considers important to communicate.

 If you are looking for information about an employer’s fiduciary responsibilities, this section of the U.S. Department of Labor (DoL) website does a very good job of providing basic information about fiduciary responsibilities, as well as outlining who the DoL considers to be a fiduciary and methods of maintaining fiduciary compliance.
 You’ll also find a 20 page PDF booklet that provides a more complete outline of an employer’s fiduciary responsibilities.
 If you need fiduciary responsibility materials to present to your leadership group, this would be an excellent document to use.

 A very nice one-page checklist from the Internal Revenue Service (IRS) for employers to review each year to ensure that they are meeting their plan sponsor responsibilities.